IBM/continuous-learning-with-watson-ml-and-db2/README.md

 5. Feedback data is uploaded to Watson machine learning service to continuously learn and evaluate the new data.
 6. Once the evaluation is done the Watson Machine Learning service creates a machine learning model.
 7. The model data is exposed through an API.
-8. Application can use the API to evaluate new data and create new model based on continuous learning
+8. Application can use the API to evaluate new data and create new model based on continuous learning.

 ## Included components